 uMobix Product Benefits

-And prove itself it did.
-With uMobix, you’ve got everything you need to ensure that your children can enjoy a safe and carefree internet environment.
+From what I have seen from my tests, with uMobix, you’ve got everything you need to ensure that your children can enjoy a safe and carefree internet environment.
 And since it’s intended for legal use, you can reap the benefits of uMobix as long as you have your children’s best interests at heart.

 Maybe you’re worried that your child has a bully at school.
 Maybe you suspect some wayward friendships.
 Or maybe you simply need to know how much time they’re spending on their mobile phones instead of on their homework or household chores.

-uMobix equips you with call and SMS monitoring features to help you with these situations.
+uMobix equips you with call logs and SMS monitoring features to help you with these situations.
 No more unwanted calls from school bullies or unappreciated SMS messages from friends with rebellious streaks.
 And if you want to reprimand your kid for spending too much time on the phone with their buddies, you can do so as with all the evidence to back you up.

 If you need more information, worry not: I’ll discuss all of the aforementioned features – and much more – down below in greater detail.

 This is the space that displays quick and relevant information, such as basic phone data and records of calls and SMS.
+I found it quite convenient.

-In addition to this, the dashboard also shows other app statistics, such as Messenger and Email, as shown above.
+In addition to this, the online dashboard also shows other app statistics, such as Messenger and Email, as shown above.

 Over time, you’ll also be able to see other categories, like the most frequent calls, SMS messages, and social apps.
 You can also see the target device’s internet activity, such as browser bookmarks and the most frequented sites.